Back to Blog

 What it's for — and what it isn't

-Let me reassure everyone: no, AI isn't going to call your terminally ill grandmother.
+Let me reassure everyone: no, AI isn't going to call your sick grandmother in hospital.

 • Repetitive inbound: opening hours, bookings, package status